Srishti-j18/adaptive-video/notebooks/exec_policy.md

 to combine the video segments into a `BigBuckBunny.mp4` file in your home directory.

-With these steps completed, you now have the log file for the "basic" policy experiment.You can repeat the data analysis steps as before.
-Before moving the next step ,save the plotted graph of "video rate vs time" and "buffer vs time" .So that you can compare the policies better.
- Similarly, we will proceed with the experiment for the "Netflix" policy.
+Repeat the data analysis steps as before.
+Save the figures and the reconstructed video for the rate based policy, so that after completing the experiment in the next section with the buffer based policy, you can compare their behavior.